MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-faq.md

 Application Foundation and Test Essentials are required for unit test execution.

-### For preview, how can I set up a pipeline that automates creation and application of a deployable package to a new environment?
+### For the preview release, how can I set up a pipeline that automates creation and application of a deployable package to a new environment?

 Reach out over Yammer or other method to provide your organization name.
 Microsoft shares a marketplace extension that can be installed and used in creating a new pipeline setup.
 It's capable of package creation, ISV license addition, and application of the package.
 This extension will soon be merged into the current generally available extension, so that no new installation will be needed.
-For details, see [this reference](https://www.yammer.com/dynamicsaxfeedbackprograms/#/files/1740962955264).
+For details, see this [Yammer](https://www.yammer.com/dynamicsaxfeedbackprograms/#/files/1740962955264) reference.

 ### How do I include a license and directly deploy from Visual Studio?

-Licenses can be directly included and deployed by placing them in the __License (with _two_ underscores) folder in the model, at the same level as your bin.
+Licenses can be directly included and deployed by placing them in the __License (with _two_ underscores) folder in the model, at the same level as your bin folder.
 This will be verified and applied when you deploy the package.

-Additionally, a **Full DB Sync** from the Dynamics365 menu in **Extensions** is required for the applied license to take effect.
+Additionally, a **Full DB Sync** from the Dynamics 365 menu in **Extensions** is required for the applied license to take effect.

-### How can I convert a Fully Deployable Package (a Lifecycle Services legacy package) into the new format to be compatible for deployment to environments?
+### How can I convert a Fully deployable package (Lifecycle Services legacy package) into the new format to be compatible for deployment to environments?

-Locate ModelUtil.exe inside the bin and run it from the command line to see usage.
-Choose the -convertToUnifiedPackage option and provide the package zip and output location as parameters.
+Locate ModelUtil.exe inside the bin folder and run it from the command line to see usage.
+Choose the `-convertToUnifiedPackage` option and provide the package zip and output location as parameters.

-### Trace Parser doesn't work on my Visual Studio client
+### Trace parser doesn't work on my Visual Studio client

 The trace parser is being updated to support working on unified clients.
-Analyze the trace using trace parser on existing Finance and Operations developer machines.
+Analyze the trace using trace parser on existing finance and operations developer machines.

-### Stopping debugging restarts the Runtime
+### Stopping debugging restarts the runtime

 Use **Detach All** to end debugging.